Are you suffering from Migraine headaches?

 Undergoing laser treatment

-- To try to maintain good posture; and
+- Try to maintain good posture; and

 Some patients report regaining a sense of clarity after about two weeks into the treatment.
 Thoughts tend to be sharper and patients don’t feel as sleepy as they once did.